membraneframework/membrane_tutorials/basic_pipeline/6_OrderingBuffer.md

 end
 ```

 We simply send the `:demand` on the `:input` pad once we receive a demand on the `:output` pad.
-Packets are not aggregated in any way so for each 1 unit of demand we send 1 unit on demand to the `:input` pad.
+One packet on input corresponds to one packet on output so for each 1 unit of demand we send 1 unit on demand to the `:input` pad.

 Now we can go to the main part of the Ordering Buffer implementation - the `handle_process/4` callback:
 ```Elixir